mathesar-foundation/mathesar-wiki/projects/sql-ddl-operations.md

 ## Solution

 ### Create DDL functions in database
-Create a function for each desired DDL operation on the databse using SQL or PL/pgSQL.
+Create a function for each desired DDL operation on the database using SQL or PL/pgSQL.
 - Each such function should be overloaded to have the signature needed for calling from Python with minimal fuss.
 - Each such function should have a main implementation which uses the most reasonable signature for the task at hand.